BorysVrublevskyi/LenovoBatteryLinux/README.md

-# Lenovo power management on Linux
+# Lenovo power management for Linux

 Battery Management for Ideapads (tested on Lenovo G570 Ubuntu 19.04)